kap14275819/Glossary-of-Tech-Terms/README.md

 ### The Relationship Between then:
 #### The relationship between the three paradigms is that each of them are based around functions and they all implement them in different ways.
 As an example, Event-Driven links the function to a user event, Procedural calls the functions when asked and Object-Orientated is able to link a function to an object through a class and other methods.
 The three paradigms almost evolve of that one that came before it as each of them expand on the idea of implementing functions.
+#### Each of the paradigms deal with the following which is Input/Output, Variables, Repetition, Decisions and Data Structures.

 ## IDE used in Project 2:
 #### ![IDE](https://github.com/kap14275819/Glossary-of-Tech-Terms/blob/master/IDE2.png)